maidamai0/opengl_super_bible/README.md

 See [documentaion](./doc) for detail.

-Some [PlantUML](https://plantuml.com/) code is used in documentation and github markdown does't suport it for now.
-So, I recommend to render these markdow files by yourself with a editor support plantuml embedd with plantuml.
-VScode with a plantuml extesnion is a good choice.
+Some [PlantUML](https://plantuml.com/) code is used in documentation and GitHub markdown doesn't support it for now.
+So, I recommend rendering these markdown files by yourself with an editor support PlantUML embedded with PlantUML.
+VScode with a PlantUML extension is a good choice.